JamieB92/gamer-connect-frontend-pp5/README.md

 ### Profile Customization:
 As a GamerConnect user, when logged in, I want to personalize my gaming identity by changing my profile picture and updating my bio.

+### Display GamerConnects most popular profiles
+As a GamerConnect user, I want to effortlessly find and connect with popular profiles in the gaming community.

 ## Epic 5 - Developer